WinVector/replyr/issues/TrailingRefIssue.md

 ### Altering captured reference damages spark results.

 If you use a variable in `dplyr::mutate()` against a `sparklyr` data source the lazy eval captures references to user variables.
 Changing values of those variables implicitly changes the `mutate` and changes the values seen in the `sparklyr` result (which is itself a query).
 This can be worked around by dropping in `dplyr::compute()` but it seems like it can produce a lot of incorrect calculations.
-Below is a small example and a lot information on the versions of everything beeing run.
+Below is a small example and a lot information on the versions of everything being run.
 I am assuming the is a `sparklyr` issue as the query views are failrly different than a number of other `dplyr` structures, but it could be a `dplyr` issue.

 <!-- Generated from .Rmd.
 Please edit that file -->
 OSX 10.11.6.
 Spark installed as described at <http://spark.rstudio.com>